Approximately-symmetric neural networks for quantum spin liquids

 Let us begin benchmarking the accuracy of the approximately-symmetric NQS architecture for the mixed-field toric-code Hamiltonian in the sign-problem-free case (with $h_x=h_z=0.2$ and $h_y=0$).
-Starting with small $4\times4$ lattices ($N=24$ spins), we compute the ground state energy density, $E_\textrm{gs}$, using (i) our architecture; (ii) a conventional restricted Boltzmann machine (RBM), with lattice symmetries implemented; and (iii) exact diagonalization.
-The energy as a function of training time (measured in units of stochastic reconfiguration stepsize $\gamma$ times iteration number $n$) is depicted in Fig.~\ref{fig:architecture+energies}(b).
-While the RBM becomes stuck in local minima for all runs (with different initializations and hyperparameters)~\cite{carleo2017solving, vicentini2022netket}, the approximately-symmetric architecture converges to the exact diagonalization energy with a relative error, $\delta E = |E^{\textrm{NQS}}_{\textrm{gs}}-E^{\textrm{ED}}_{\textrm{gs}}|/E^{\textrm{ED}}_{\textrm{gs}} \sim 10^{-8}$.
+Starting with small $4\times4$ lattices ($N=24$ spins), we compute the ground state energy density, $E_\textrm{gs}$, using (i) our architecture; (ii) a conventional convolutional neural network (CNN) and (iii) exact diagonalization.
+The energy as a function of training time (measured in units of stochastic reconfiguration stepsize $\gamma$ times iteration number $n$) is depicted in Fig.~\ref{fig:architecture+energies}(a).
+While the CNN becomes stuck in local minima for all runs (with different initializations and hyperparameters)~\cite{carleo2017solving,vicentini2022netket}, the approximately-symmetric architecture converges to the exact diagonalization energy up to a relative error, $\delta E = |E^{\textrm{NQS}}_{\textrm{gs}}-E^{\textrm{ED}}_{\textrm{gs}}|/E^{\textrm{ED}}_{\textrm{gs}} \sim 10^{-8}$ (see also Fig.~S2 in the supplemental material~\SM for further comparisons with full-lattice-symmetrized restricted Boltzmann machines and additional validation of the results).

 We further find that the performance of the approximately-symmetric NQS is not limited to small values of the symmetry-violating $h_z$ field.
-Indeed, it is accurate to a relative error of $\sim 10^{-5}$ even outside of the topological phase at $h_z = 0.7$~\cite{SM}.
-This suggests that the ansatz is more widely applicable than naively expected and enables us to identify the phases and phase transitions out of the spin-liquid state within one NQS architecture.
+Indeed, it is accurate to a relative error of $\sim 10^{-5}$ even outside of the topological phase at $h_z = 0.7$~\SM.
+This suggests that the ansatz is more widely applicable than naively expected and, due to the inclusion of a non-invariant block in the architecture, enables us to identify the phases and phase transitions out of the spin-liquid state using a single \textit{approximately}-symmetric NQS architecture.

-To demonstrate the scalability of the architecture, we perform an extensive set of numerical simulations on lattices up to $16\times16$ ($N=480$ spins) using three methods: state-of-the-art DMRG (density matrix renormalization group)~\cite{White1992, White1993, Schollwoeck2005, SCHOLLWOCK201196}, continuous-time QMC \cite{wu2012phase, linsel2024percolation, greitemann2018lecture}, and the approximately-symmetric NQS architecture.
-As illustrated in Fig.~\ref{fig:architecture+energies}(c), the approximately-symmetric NQS yields competitive energies at all system sizes [inset, Fig. \ref{fig:architecture+energies}(c)].
-Due to memory constraints, we were unable to obtain converged DMRG results for the $16\times16$ lattice.
+To demonstrate the scalability of the architecture, we perform an extensive set of numerical simulations on lattices up to $16\times16$ ($N=480$ spins) using three methods: state-of-the-art DMRG (density matrix renormalization group)~\cite{White1992,White1993,Schollwoeck2005,SCHOLLWOCK201196}, continuous-time QMC \cite{wu2012phase,linsel2024percolation,greitemann2018lecture}, and the approximately-symmetric NQS architecture.
+As illustrated in Fig.~\ref{fig:architecture+energies}(b), the approximately-symmetric NQS yields competitive energies at all system sizes [inset, Fig. \ref{fig:architecture+energies}(b)].